-RESTAURANT CLOSURE NOTICE: The Governor's Table Restaurant at Henry Horton will close for renovations beginning on Monday, Dec.
-19, 2016 with a planned reopening in mid-April.
+RESTAURANT CLOSURE NOTICE: The Governor's Table Restaurant at Henry Horton and The Tipped Canoe are closed for renovations with a planned reopening in mid-April.
 We apologize for the inconvenience.

 Henry Horton Go Green

 The mission of the Tennessee State Parks Go Green With Us program is to preserve and protect our state parks through sustainable park operations, resource conservation, and recycling.
 Program components cover a diverse array of initiatives, including energy and water conservation through equipment and operations upgrades, recycling programs, projects to enhance ecosystem health, and erosion control, among many others.